 Applications for moving during the school year can only be made online using the Family Portal.
 Once the application has been processed and a decision reached (ten to 15 school days), you will receive an email informing you that your child’s school place details are available in the Family Portal.
 To view the offer information you will need to log into the Family Portal this will advise you of the school place offered to your child and what you need to do next.

 If you are applying for a school place at a school in another local authority you will need to contact that local authority to find out the process of applying for schools in that area.
 You cannot use the Salford Family Portal to apply to move school place to another area.

 Before you fill in your application you should read the information on this page carefully as it explains the admissions procedure in full.

 How are places allocated?

-For admission to voluntary aided schools and academies, the admissions team will send details of your application to the relevant school's governing body for their decision.
+For admission to voluntary aided schools and academies, the admissions team will send details of your application to the school’s governing body for their decision.

-Where your child can be offered a place at one of your preferred schools, you will be asked to contact the school to arrange a suitable admission date.
+Where your child can be offered a school place at one of your preferred schools the school will contact you directly to arrange admission.

 Where your child has been refused a place at one of your preferred schools, you will be informed of your right of appeal.
 If you are moving further than two miles from your child's current school, or your child's current school is more than two miles from your current address, the school admissions team will make an alternative offer of a place at a school within two miles of your current or proposed address as applicable.
 You will need to inform the local authority if you do not require the alternative school offered.